emoriarty/jekyll-notion/README.md

       layout: post
 ```

-`fetch_on_watch` enables fetching notion pages in watch mode.
-By default is off, so only retrieves pages in the first build.
+`fetch_on_watch` when set to `true` it allows fetching notion pages on each rebuild.
+By default is off, pages are only retrieved in the first build.

 `database` properties are:
 * `id`: the notion database unique identifier,